PixelBooty/pb-eso-addon/README.md

-# tgc-eso-addon
+# pb-eso-addon
-The Gaming Council ESO add on.
+The ESO add on maintained by Pixel Booty.